 FY 2026 Competitive Academic Agreement Program (CAAP)

-This grant provides funding to nonprofit higher education institutions in the U.S. to conduct innovative research on pipeline safety, involving student participation and collaboration with industry partners.
+This funding opportunity supports nonprofit higher education institutions in the U.S. to conduct innovative research on pipeline safety challenges while involving students in real-world projects.

 Award Range